skipsterling/theBackend-Ecommerce/README.md

 # theBackend-Ecommerce

 ## Description
 This app was created to make ecommerce easy.
-So i've created a back end e-commerce website that uses the latest technologies, nodejs, mysql, js.
-Create, Add, Update and Delete products using this app.
+So i've created a back end e-commerce website that uses the latest technologies, Create, Add, Update and Delete products using this app.

+## Technologies Used
+js, nodejs, mysql.

 ## Installation
 To use this you will need to install the dependancies by running npm install on your cli.